JVALPASS/Secure_Child_Seat/README.md

 ## Seure Child Car Seat
-Seure_Child_Car_Seat is a project that wants to show the potential of the IoT and the Serverless approach for make our lives easier, putting putting children's lives in safety.
+Seure_Child_Car_Seat is a project that wants to show the potential of the IoT and the Serverless approach for make our lives easier, putting children's lives in safety.
 So in particualar the system alert with an SMS the parents when the child is on the seat, but the belt is not attached.<br/>
 The application is composed by 5 functions:<br/>
 - [sensor.js](##Sensors): that emulates two sensors:
     1. weight sensor to detect if the child is on the seat or not.
-And this informations is send to an AMPQ Topic “iot/seat” with routing key “iot.weight”
+And this informations is send to an AMPQ Exchange_Topic “iot/seat” with routing key “iot.weight”
     2. magnet sensor to detect if the child is on the seat or not.
-And this informations is send to an AMPQ Topic “iot/seat” with routing key “iot.magnet”
+And this informations is send to an AMPQ Exchange_Topic “iot/seat” with routing key “iot.magnet”
-- [receivermagnet.yaml](#ReceiverMagnetFunction) that is a Nuclio Function that is triggered when a weight is published by the sensors with the Exchange Topic “iot/seat”, and    routing key “iot.weight”, it will filter and send only the weight over 1kg to the node that will rise the alarm, with routing key “belt.weight” with an Exchange Topic “iot/belt”.
+- [receivermagnet.yaml](#ReceiverMagnetFunction) that is a Nuclio Function that is triggered when a weight is published by the sensors with the Exchange Topic “iot/seat”, and routing key “iot.weight”, it will filter and send only the weight over 1kg to the Exchange_Topic "iot/belt" with routing key "belt.weight", so these data will be received by the ClientDevice that will rise the alarm.
-- [receiverweight.yaml](#ReceiverWeightFunction) that is a Nuclio Function that is triggered when a magnet information is published by the sensors with the Exchange Topic “iot/seat”, and routing key “iot.magnet”, it will send the message received by the sensor, about if the magnet is connected or not, to the node that will rise the alarm with routing key “belt.magnet” with an Exchange Topic “iot/belt”.
+- [receiverweight.yaml](#ReceiverWeightFunction) that is a Nuclio Function that is triggered when a magnet information is published by the sensors with the Exchange_Topic “iot/seat”, and routing key “iot.magnet”, it will send the message received by the sensor, about if the magnet is connected or not, to the Exchange_Topic "iot/belt" with routing key "belt.magnet", so these data will be received by the ClientDevice that will rise the alarm.
-- [clientDevice.js](#ClientDevice) The subscriber will consume the message about the weight over the queue "iot/belt" with routing key “belt.weight”
-After the subscriber will bind to the queue with routing key “belt.magnet”, but only after receive a message about the weight, and after five seconds that does not receive a message from the magnet, it unbind from the queue, in this way we consume only fresh information.
-This function send an alarm message over the queue = “iot/trigger” with routing key “iot.alarm” if it has received a weight and magnet is disconnected.
+- [clientDevice.js](#ClientDevice) The subscriber will consume the message about the weight over the queue trough the Exchange_Topic "iot/belt" with routing key “belt.weight”, after this the subscriber will bind to the queue with routing key “belt.magnet”, and after five seconds if does not receive a message from the magnet, it unbind from the queue about the magnet, in this way we consume only fresh information.
+This function if has received a weight "over 1kg" and magnet "disconnected", send an alarm message to an Exchange_Topic = “iot/trigger” with routing key “iot.alarm”.
-- [alarm.yaml](#Alarm) Nuclio function that will be triggered when a new message is published with Topic “iot/trigger” with routing key “iot.alarm”, and the message received will trigger an IFTTT service to send thtis message as SMS to the smartphone of user.<br/>
+- [alarm.yaml](#Alarm) Nuclio function that will be triggered when a new message is published with Exchange_Topic “iot/trigger” with routing key “iot.alarm”, and the message received will trigger an IFTTT service to send thtis message as SMS to the smartphone of user.<br/>
 ## Prerequisites
 * OS:
     * Ubuntu 18.04 LTS or more recent